WFU-HPC/deac-docs/source/cluster-sla.rst

 DEAC Cluster Service Level Agreement
 ####################################

+.. admonition:: Recent Updates:

+  * 07/14/2023: Updated :ref:`sec.sla.util` section to reflect new, simpler calculation method.
+Added admonition blocks to highlight key elements of SLA.
-* Update 04/25/2023: Added information about exclusive "High" QOS access for contributing research groups.
+  * 04/25/2023: Added information about exclusive "High" QOS access for :ref:`sec.sla.ul.contributing_research_groups`
-* Update 03/28/2023: Added references and links to the WFU Policy on Research Misconduct under :ref:`sec.sla.ua.acceptable_use` and :ref:`sec.sla.sdm.data_retention_archival` Sections.
+  * 03/28/2023: Added references and links to the WFU Policy on Research Misconduct under :ref:`sec.sla.ua.acceptable_use` and :ref:`sec.sla.sdm.data_retention_archival` Sections.
-* Update 03/01/2023: :ref:`sec.sla.su.contributions` section updated to reflect that Indirect Fees are no longer factored in the Service Unit rate.
+  * 03/01/2023: :ref:`sec.sla.su.contributions` section updated to reflect that Indirect Fees are no longer factored in the Service Unit rate.

 The Wake Forest University (WFU) Distributed Environment for Academic Computing (DEAC) Cluster is a continually evolving resource, undergoing constant changes and including hardware and software upgrades annually.
 To help keep pace with that evolution, the HPC Team has written several guidelines that will help users stay informed of operational standards while utilizing the DEAC Cluster.
 These guidelines will be updated as needed, and form the "DEAC Cluster Service Level Agreement (SLA);" which supersedes any legacy rules and/or guidelines concerning the DEAC Cluster that may have been previously published and are not contained within.
 DEAC Cluster Users will be notified via email of significant updates after they have been made.